 1. Keep your deposit in cash at your broker

-Savers can stash their cash in a brokerage and rack up interest in a money market fund.
-Typically brokerages sweep any excess cash into a basic money market fund, allowing you to collect some extra coin.
+Savers can stash their cash in a brokerage and rack up interest in a money market fund, though it may be minimal these days.
+Typically brokerages sweep any excess cash into a basic money market account, allowing you to collect some extra coin.

 2. Buy an ETF of short-term government bonds

 If you want to get your whole account balance working at an even higher rate, then you might consider buying an exchange-traded fund (ETF) comprised of short-term federal government bonds.

 For example, one such fund is the Goldman Sachs Access Treasury 0-1 Year ETF (GBIL).
 The fund tracks short-term interest rates, so as they rise and fall, the return on the fund does as well.
 About three-quarters of the fund’s bonds mature in less than six months, and since they’re U.S. bonds, they’re considered as safe as an investment gets.